aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-management/add-layer-to-file-gdb-dataset/_index.md

     Console.WriteLine(layer[0].GetValue<string>("Name")); // "Name_1"
 }
 ```

-## Conclusion
-Congratulations!
-You've successfully learned how to add a layer to a File GDB dataset using Aspose.GIS for .NET.
-With these newfound skills, you can efficiently manipulate geographic data in your GIS projects.
+## Common Issues & Tips
+- **Incorrect path:** Ensure `dataDir` ends with a path separator (`/` or `\`) so the concatenated strings form valid file paths.
+- **License errors:** If you see licensing warnings, apply a temporary license from the Aspose portal before running the code.
+- **CRS mismatch:** When opening the layer later in another GIS tool, confirm that the tool recognizes WGS 84 (EPSG:4326) as the coordinate system.

 ## Frequently Asked Questions
 ### Q: Can I use Aspose.GIS for .NET with other GIS libraries?
 Aspose.GIS for .NET is designed to work independently, but it can be integrated with other libraries for enhanced functionality.

 ### Q: Is a temporary license available for testing purposes?
 Yes, you can obtain a temporary license from [here](https://purchase.aspose.com/temporary-license/) for testing and evaluation.

 ### Q: What spatial reference systems does Aspose.GIS for .NET support?
 Aspose.GIS for .NET supports a wide range of spatial reference systems, providing flexibility in geographic data handling.

 ### Q: Can I contribute to the Aspose.GIS community?
 Absolutely!
 Join the discussions and share your experiences on the [Aspose.GIS forum](https://forum.aspose.com/c/gis/33).

 ### Q: Where can I find detailed documentation for Aspose.GIS for .NET?
-Explore the comprehensive documentation [here](https://reference.aspose.com/gis/net/) for in-depth information on Aspose.GIS for .NET.
+Explore the comprehensive documentation [here](https://reference.aspose.com/gis/net/) for in‑depth information on Aspose.GIS for .NET.

 {{< /blocks/products/pf/tutorial-page-section >}}